Orange Sauce over Pork Chops

 - 4 boneless pork loin chops (4 ounces each)

 - In a microwave-safe bowl, combine cornstarch and orange juice until smooth.
 Drain oranges, reserving juice; set oranges aside.
 Stir reserved juice into cornstarch mixture; add onion and green pepper.
 Microwave, uncovered, on high for 2-3 minutes or until thickened, stirring twice.
 Stir in oranges; set aside and keep warm.

 - In a large resealable plastic bag, combine the flour, salt and pepper.
 Add pork chops, one at a time, and shake to coat.
-In a large nonstick skillet, cook pork in oil over medium heat until a meat thermometer reads 160°.
+In a large nonstick skillet, cook pork in oil over medium heat until a thermometer reads 160°.
 Serve with orange sauce.
-Yield: 4 servings.